KhunKyawTunwin/NodeJs_userpermission_roles/README.md

 ## User Stories for techNotes

-1. [] Replace current sticky note system
+1. [] Replace the current sticky note system
-2. [x] Add a public facing page with basic contact info
+2. [x] Add a public-facing page with basic contact info
-3. [x] Add an employee login to the notes app
+3. [x] Add an employee login to the Notes app
 4. [x] Provide a welcome page after login
 5. [ ] Provide easy navigation
-6. [ ] Display current user and assigned role
+6. [ ] Display the current user and assigned role
 7. [x] Provide a logout option
-8. [x] Require users to login at least once per week
+8. [x] Require users to log in at least once per week
 9. [x] Provide a way to remove employee access asap if needed
 10. [x] Notes are assigned to specific employees
 11. [x] Notes have a ticket #, title, note body, created & updated dates
 12. [x] Notes are either OPEN or COMPLETED
 13. [x] Users can be Employees, Managers, or Admins
 14. [ ] Notes can only be deleted by Managers or Admins
-15. [ ] Anyone can create a note (when customer checks-in)
+15. [ ] Anyone can create a note (when a customer checks-in)
 16. [ ] Employees can only view and edit their assigned notes
 17. [ ] Managers and Admins can view, edit, and delete all notes
 18. [ ] Only Managers and Admins can access User Settings